-Why It's Awesome: Travel agency Intrepid Travel has put together a great Facebook Page complete with a special tab to meet and connect with other travelers, one that shows trip and tour reviews, and one that lets users search and book trips without having to leave their Facebook Page.
+Travel agency Intrepid Travel has put together a great Facebook Page -- complete with a special tab that shows trip and tour reviews, and one that lets users search and book trips without having to leave their Facebook Page.
 Talk about a great user experience.

 7) Tough Mudder

-Why It's Awesome: Starbucks was an early social media adopter, and it comes through in the polish and features of their Facebook Page.
-The featured tab leads you to their local Facebook Pages, so non-English-speaking fans can easily navigate to their country's Starbucks Page.
-Beyond the international app, Starbucks uses its Page to showcase their rich visual content, run contests for seasonal products, and highlight job openings.
-They also offer a slick store locator application.
+Starbucks was an early social media adopter, and it comes through in the polish and features of their Facebook Page.
+The "International" tab leads you to their local Facebook Pages, so non-English-speaking fans can easily navigate to their country's Starbucks Page.

 11) Burt's Bees

-Why It's Awesome: Your customers can be your best sources for market research.
+Your customers can be your best sources for market research.
 The Burt's Bees Facebook Page uses a poll tab to ask questions about flavor preferences, product names, and so on.
 Customers have the option to vote, see results, and/or share their opinion on their own Facebook Pages.
-They also have a coupon tab that gives customers opportunities to save money.
+They also have a "Coupons" tab that gives customers opportunities to save money.

 12) Easy Lunch Boxes